kstephens42/kstephens42/README.md

 ---

 * Sigy.io - Real-time Cryptocurrency Technical Analysis Alerts :moneybag:
-  * The goal of Sigy was to create an easy-to-use, yet highly configurable, mobile application that would alert user's when defined threshholds were hit on cryptocurrencies they were following.
-The most difficult part of this project was managing the all of the concurrent components that would monitor the 100+ coins that our system allowed user's to follow.
+  * The goal of Sigy was to create an easy-to-use, highly configurable, mobile application that would alert users when defined technical threshholds were hit on cryptocurrencies they were following.
+The most difficult part of this project was managing the all of the concurrent components that would monitor the 400+ coins that our system allowed users to follow.
   * Tech Stack -> Golang, DynamoDB, GraphQL, Elastic Beanstalk, Simple Notification Service, and Cloudwatch.

 ---

 * FantasyNotify - Fantasy Football Injury Suggester :football:
   * I thought I would throw a fun one in here :smiley:.
-FantasyNotify would listen for injuries within the NFL and then notify user's about the injury and suggest the player that they should pick-up, based on the team's depth-chart.
+FantasyNotify would listen for injuries within the NFL, then notify users about the injury along with a suggestion of who to pick up based on the depth-chart of their team.
   * Tech Stack -> Python and MongoDB